Junseok-Hur/jhurProject1/README.md

 - API Data is received from the site using API Key and inserted as a text file.

 4. a very brief discussion of your database layout and the table(s) you used
+- I really invested a lot of time to solve this problem, but I was very disappointed that the parenthesis and one loop state were the problems to insert data into table.
+- Using the API key value and the phrase "degrees_awarded.predominant=2,3", go to the tree with the desired value, take the value of the specified field, and insert it into the database.
+To insert data into the database, database is first created and connected.
+Then create a table and insert the specified value.

 5. A  brief description of what is missing from the project (if anything)
-- Can not insert the date into table
-{
-  "error": {
-    "code": "OVER_RATE_LIMIT",
-    "message": "You have exceeded your rate limit.
-Try again later or contact us at https://api.data.gov:443/contact/ for assistance"
-  }
-}

-sqlite3.ProgrammingError: Incorrect number of bindings supplied.
-The current statement uses 8, and there are 3203 supplied.
+- Professor, thank you for providing the solution to move to sprint3.